vfoss/SamsungAnalysisCoursera/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-The values in columns 3 through 68 of the dataset are means of all the recorded measurements of the indicated variable for a given SUBJECT performing the indicated ACTIVITY.
+The values in columns 3 through 68 of the data set are means of all the recorded measurements of the indicated variable for a given SUBJECT performing the indicated ACTIVITY.
 Therefore, the dataset contains 180 rows (30 subjects x 6 activities).

 Source:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones